Skip to main content

 5. How to remove debris and excess oil from the fryer

 Start off by blotting up any leftover oil in your fryer – super-absorbent and strong Plenty paper towel does the job perfectly – before moving onto getting rid of the debris.
-Get those spatulas and pan scrapers ready.
-Just make sure they’re plastic to avoid any scratches.
+Grab your spatulas and pan scrapers—plastic only—so you can scrub without leaving a single scratch!

 6. How to clean a deep fat fryer